nobrakal/spacelambda/README_artifact.md

   https://gitlab.inria.fr/amoine/spacelambda

+## Generalities

+All the development is made with Weakest Preconditions (WP) rather than triples.

+Code pointers are expressed with notation µ λ and application of terms u and v as (u v).
+Closure creation uses the syntax `mk_clo` and closure call the syntax `call_clo`.

+Code pointers must contain no locations.
+The syntax does not actually forbid it, so a side-condition locs(t) = ∅ appears from time to time.

-## List of claims
+## List of definitions & claims

-This is a list of the claims that are made in the article, and for each claim, where to find the corresponding proof.
+This is a list of the definitions & claims that are made in the article, and for each claim, where to find the corresponding proof.

 XXX

 ## Download, installation, sanity-testing